polkadot-fellows/RFCs/text/0034-xcm-absolute-location-account-derivation.md

 ## Summary

-This RFC proposes a change to the `WithComputedOrigin` XCM barrier and a backwards-compatible change to the `DescribeFamily` MultiLocation descriptor with the end goal of enabling the use of Universal Locations for XCM MultiLocation to AccountId conversion, which allows the use of absolute locations to maintain the same derivation result in any runtime, regardless of its position in the family hierarchy.
+This RFC proposes changes that enable the use of absolute locations in AccountId derivations, which allows protocols built using XCM to have static account derivations in any runtime, regardless of its position in the family hierarchy.

 ## Motivation

-These changes would allow protocol builders to leverage absolute locations to maintain the exact same derived account address across alls network in the ecosystem, thus enhancing user experience.
+These changes would allow protocol builders to leverage absolute locations to maintain the exact same derived account address across all networks in the ecosystem, thus enhancing user experience.

 One such protocol, that is the original motivation for this proposal, is InvArch's Saturn Multisig, which gives users a unifying multisig and DAO experience across all XCM connected chains.